bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `TALARM` sets the temperature limit for the heater alarm.
-If no temperature is provided RNMR will prompt for it with the current alaram temperature as a default.
+If no temperature is provided RNMR will prompt for it with the current alarm temperature as a default.
+The temperature must be between -200 and 125.
 ## TCL
 Set lock channel time constant